Backyard pool costs: Important things to know.

 With a home equity loan, you receive a lump sum at a fixed interest rate that you typically repay within 10-15 years.
 They often offer lower interest rates than personal loans, but there may be fees depending on the lender.

-A home equity line of credit (HELOC) are another consideration.
-The are revolving lines of credit that lets you borrow against the equity of your home.
+Home equity lines of credit (HELOC) are another consideration.
+They are revolving lines of credit that let you borrow against the equity of your home.
 The lender uses your home’s appraised value, as well as other factors like credit history, debt and income, to determine your credit limit.
 Keep in mind HELOCs are competitive, so make sure to do your initial research on which lender to go with.

 For some, a cash-out refinancing could also be an option.
 This option entails taking out a new mortgage for more than the outstanding balance of your current mortgage and getting the difference in cash.
 It could be an alternative if you also refinance to a lower interest rate.